 Another question that has arisen since Monday’s holding in Abramski v.
 United States is whether the rules governing the acquisition of firearms for raffles were affected by the decision.
 The short answer is no. But there remains a great deal of confusion as … Continue reading

 Posted in Federal Law, Firearms Raffles, SCOTUS, US Supreme Court Comments Off on Did Abramski affect how organizations handle gun raffles?

 Yesterday the United States Supreme Court handed down a 5-to-4 ruling in the case of Abramski v.
 United States.
 The court held that a buyer may not answer ‘Yes’ to the question ‘Are you the actual transferee / buyer of … Continue reading

-There is a lot of confusion regarding the concept of constructive possession as it relates to components which can be assembled to make a regulated firearm (in this case an SBR).
-And people are right to be concerned.
-There are … Continue reading
+May I have extra uppers or butt stocks for my SBR in the same gun safe as Title 1 lowers?
+There is a lot of confusion regarding the concept of constructive possession as it relates to components which can be … Continue reading

 Posted in ATF, BATFE, SBR, SCOTUS, Short Barreled Rifles, US Supreme Court Comments Off on Understanding constructive possession